John Peter Salling: Later life and death

 In 1746, Salling "qualified as Captain of Foot" in the Virginia Militia.
-In September 1747, he was cited to appear at court martial for not turning out to muster.

 In November 1746, when a road was built from the north fork of the James River (near Salling's homestead), Governor William Gooch ordered "all the male Inhabitants from the South branch Downwards Clear [the road], and keep the same in repair According to Law," although Salling and his family were granted an exception.
+In September 1747 he was court-martialed for non-attendance at muster.

 In July 1750, Salling was visited by the Reverend Robert Rose, who was traveling by canoe down the James River to Richmond.
 In May 1751, Salling was appointed surveyor and overseer for road work near his home.
 In November 1753, Salling and his son George were part of a work crew constructing a connecting road near his home, under the supervision of John Mathews.

 Salling died between December 1754 and March 1755, leaving a will dated 25 December 1754 and proved on 19 March 1755.